-Keunsik Jung is Director of the Institute for Peace and Unification Studies (IPUS) and Director of the HK Peace and Humanities Research Group at Seoul National University (SNU).
-In addition to his work within these institutes, Professor Jung serves as an active lecturing professor in the Department of Sociology, SNU.
-Professor Jung received his Ph.D. in Sociology from SNU.
-He has broad expertise in historical, political, ethnic and religious sociology, focusing on inter-Korean relations, the sociology of nationalism, and culture and identity.
-Professor Jung has several publications, including Peace and Solidarity in East Asian Cold War Islands (2016) and China’s Memory and Commemoration of the Korean war in the Memorial Hall of the ‘War to Resist U.S. Agression and Aid Korea” (2015).
-He is the co-author of Social History / Historical Sociology (2016) and Thinking of Unification and Peace in Cross-Strait (2016).
+Leem, Kyung Hoon is Director of the Institute for Peace and Unification Studies (IPUS) and Director of the HK Peace and Humanities Research Group at Seoul National University (SNU).
+In addition to his work within these institutes, Professor Leem serves as an active lecturing professor in the Department of Political Science, SNU.
+He received his Ph.D. in Political Science from the University of Chicago.
+Professor Leem has several publications, including “Reconstruction of Russia’s Political Tradition: The Consolidation of Putin’s System (Russian Studies, Vol. 23 No.2, 2013) and “The 2008 Candlelight Protests and South Korean Democracy” (Journal of Korean Social Sciences, Vol. 33, 2011).

 Lim, Hong Bae, Deputy Head